 Not everyone liked the new sound, though.
-Even some of the Boys preferred their simpler songs about beaches and surfing, sun-tanned girls and muscle cars.
+Even some of the Boys preferred their simpler songs about surfing, sun-tanned girls, and muscle cars.
 They were the voice of California, and their update sunshine sound had made them as popular as the Beatles.

 |Writer(s)||Brian Wilson, Mike Love|